SiddharthSahani/SiddharthSahani/README.md

 ML Engineer along with Web developer
 ------------------------------------

-Third Year CS student specializing in Artificial Intelligence and Data Science, but with keen interest in web development.
+Fourth Year CS student specializing in Artificial Intelligence and Data Science, but with keen interest in web development.
 I also like to do simulation based projects in C++.

 * 🌍  I'm based in Mumbai, India
 * 🧠  I'm learning SvelteKit (JS framework)